 Promacta for other conditions

-In addition to the uses listed above, you may wonder if Promacta is used for certain other conditions.
+In addition to the uses listed above, you may wonder whether Promacta is used for certain other conditions.
 Here we describe a condition that Promacta isn’t used to treat.

 Promacta for MDS (not an approved use)

 Studies such as this one from 2018 continue to look at the risk of MDS becoming AML with the use of Promacta.
-Researchers are also looking at possibly using Promacta in treating MDS.
+Researchers are also looking at possibly using Promacta for treating MDS.

 Promacta and children

-• thrombocytopenia in children ages 1 year and older who have chronic immune thrombocytopenia (ITP)
+• thrombocytopenia in children ages 1 year and older who have chronic ITP

 Promacta is often used with other medications.
 How it’s used with other medications depends on the conditions you have.
-In some cases, taking Promacta lets you be able to use important medications for another condition, such as chronic hepatitis C.
+In some cases, taking Promacta enables you to use important medications for another condition, such as chronic hepatitis C.

 Sometimes Promacta is used as an add-on medication to manage thrombocytopenia in people with severe aplastic anemia (SAA).
 The drug is used with immunosuppressive therapy, which is a kind of treatment that decreases the activity of your immune system.

-For a condition called chronic immune thrombocytopenia (ITP), Promacta is used after other treatments have failed.
+For chronic immune thrombocytopenia (ITP), Promacta is used after other treatments have failed.
 These treatments include immunoglobulins (injections of proteins), corticosteroids, and splenectomy (the removal of your spleen).

 For more information about how Promacta is used with other medications, see the “Promacta uses” section above.